 Address: 3611 N Dinuba Blvd, Visalia, CA 93291

-If you plan to visit Visalia with another family or with extended family, you may want to rent out one of the arbors for a gathering.
-You’ll find barbecue grills and picnic areas, which are available to secure with reservations through the Parks & Recreation Department Business Office on the park property.
+If you plan to visit Visalia with another family or extended family, you may want to rent out one of the arbors for a gathering.
+You’ll find barbecue grills and picnic areas available to secure with reservations through the Parks & Recreation Department Business Office on the park property.

-If you’re exploring Visalia and the rest of Central California on a road trip, you’ll find Riverway Sports Park is an excellent place to stretch your legs, especially if you’ve just arrived in town after a long trip in the car.
+Suppose you’re exploring Visalia and the rest of Central California on a road trip.
+In that case, Riverway Sports Park is an excellent place to stretch your legs, especially if you’ve just arrived in town after a long journey in the car.
 If you arrive in town early and can’t check into your hotel in Downtown Visalia, consider a picnic lunch at the park and some time spent running around one of the three children’s playgrounds.

 See Related: Best Day Trips from San Francisco, California

 Address: 210 N Tipton St, Visalia, CA 93292